 6. Make decisions.

-Sometimes the mental clutter we feel is due to going back and forth on a decision.
-We’re so afraid of making the wrong decision, that it prevents us from making a decision at all.
-We end up using a lot of our mental power analyzing our choices.
+Sometimes the mental clutter we feel is from going back and forth on a decision.
+We’re so afraid of making the wrong decision, that it prevents us from making any decision at all.
+We end up using a lot of our mental power to analyze our choices.

-To further add to to this clutter, we are presented with new decisions that need to be made everyday.
+To further add to this clutter, we are presented with new decisions that need to be made every day.
 The more we hold off on making them, the more they accumulate and take up space in our minds.

 If the decision is a simple one, then decide and move on.

-For more complex decisions, you can either make a pros and cons list and go from there.
+For more complex decisions, you can make a pros and cons list and go from there.

 Then get yourself to relax and objectively collect all of the facts.
 Make your decision and act on it.
-Know that there is always chance to make the wrong decision, but that you can put a plan in place in case that happens.
+Know that there is always a chance you make the “wrong” decision, but that you can put a plan in place in case that happens.

 7. Take a break.